owncoral/pgzod/README.md

 <!-- ROADMAP -->
 ## 4. Roadmap

-- Find a better solution to deal with dates.
-Currently we treat them as strings.
+- Find a better solution to deal with dates, and currently, we treat them as strings.
 - Add support for more types.
 - Allow the user to override the current type mappings.
 - Add tests.